 Therapy Can Be Transformative—And It’s Not Rocket Science

 Therapy is more accessible and effective than ever, with powerful methods for anxiety, depression, trauma, and grief.
 But the journey does involve deep change and facing inner and past challenges.
+It can seem confusing to figure out which of the many methods of therapy will help you make progress and truly heal on a deep level.
 Still, therapy doesn’t have to be such a mystery.
-See if this helps – this is my illustration of the Three Levels of Healing covered in a therapy.
+See if this helps – this is my illustration of the Three Levels of Healing covered in therapy.
 It can be good to get those foundational levels (1&2) in place and then do the deep work.
-But we also go where it’s most needed in each session, based on the goals that are set up in the first session.
+But we also go where it’s most needed in each session, based on the goals that are set up in the beginning.
 Clear goals create effective therapy.

-Sessions with me can address immediate concerns, of course, things that you’re struggling with, life challenges that arise.
-My original training is as a somatic therapist so I believe talking isn’t enough.
+Sessions with me can address immediate concerns, things that you’re struggling with, life challenges that arise.
+My original training is as a somatic (body-based) therapist so I believe talking isn’t enough.
 That means we’ll do what’s called experiential work, to look at things from additional angles.
-I am a master weaver you might say, supporting you with the foundational skill-building, while getting to the root of challenges in a way that addresses healing deeper patterns.
+I support you with the foundational skill-building, while getting to the root of challenges in a way that addresses healing deeper patterns.
 Yes, we go deep, but at times it’s fun.
-Humor is very healing for some of the old stuckness that screams to be updated.
+Humor is very healing for some of the old stuckness that needs to be updated.

 Take Time for Set up and a Good Fit with the Therapist